-Roger Williams National Memorial commemorates the life of the founder of Rhode Island and a champion of the ideal of religious freedom.
-Williams, banished from Massachusetts for his beliefs, founded Providence in 1636.
-This colony served as a refuge where all could come to worship as their conscience dictated without interference from the state.
+Roger Williams National Memorial commemorates the life of the founder of Rhode Island and a champion of the ideal of soul freedom.
+Williams was an outcast in England, Massachusetts, and Plymouth.
+Granted residence by the First Peoples, he founded Providence in 1636.
+This colony served as a refuge where all could live according to their conscience, free from government interference.

 National Historic Site

 Touro Synagogue, a building of exquisite beauty and design, steeped in history and ideals, and one of the most historically significant Jewish buildings in America, was designated a National Historic Site in 1946.
 Dedicated in 1763, it still serves an active congregation and each year greets over 30,000 visitors who come to see the magnificent interior and hear its remarkable story.

 In 1781, General Rochambeau’s French Army joined forces with General Washington’s Continental Army to fight the British Army in Yorktown, Virginia.
 With the French Navy in support, the allied armies moved hundreds of miles to become the largest troop movement of the American Revolution.
 The effort and cooperation between the two sides led to a victory at Yorktown and secured American independence.

 By The Numbers

 - 2 National Parks

 - $1,100,000 Economic Benefit from National Park Tourism »